Backing VocalsOne Stop

 Song Info Hipstories

 There are a few leitmotifs that I'm sure we've all noticed in the work of The Tragically Hip.
 Some popular reoccurring themes include the use of film terms on Day For Night and Fully Completely.
 Water imagery appears in many songs including "Nautical Disaster," "The Dire Wolf," "Poets" and "New Orleans Is Sinking."
 The name for this site, a museum after dark, is taken from references made in "Never Worked That Hard," "Scared," "We'll Go Too" and "Wheat Kings."
 In the course of this project, I've noticed another ever present message within many of the Hip's songs.
 It's the idea of perseverance, of dedication, of seeing things through with indefatigable will.
 Gord and the boys seem fond of referencing those who achieved, overcame odds, never gave up and made the most of their time on earth.
 Some existential thought, defined as "a philosophical movement or tendency, emphasizing individual existence, freedom, and choice" seems to creep into a few songs as well.
-I'd argue that next to the paradox of The Hip and nationalism (Which you can read about in the introduction) this 'carpe diem' approach is one of the more intriguing aspects of the Hip's work.
+I'd argue that next to the paradox of The Hip and nationalism (which you can read about in the introduction) this 'carpe diem' approach is one of the more intriguing aspects of the Hip's work.

-I've attempt to list below all the examples of this tendency to venerate those without fear, those who aren't afraid to fail in the process of chasing a dream.
+I've attempted to list below all the examples of this tendency to venerate those without fear, those who aren't afraid to fail in the process of chasing a dream.
 Some are simply lyrics, while others contain my ramblings from various points throughout the museum.

 From Use It Up: